ProtoconNet/mitum-py-util/README.md

 ### Generate Transfers

-To generate an operation, you must prepare target address, not public key. `Transfers` supports to send tokens to another account.
+To cerate an operation, you must prepare a target address, not a public key. __transfers__ supports sending tokens to other accounts.

 #### Usage